AdobeDocs/campaign-web.en/help/v8/workflows/activities/save-audience.md

 ## Example{#save-audience-example}

 The following example illustrates a simple audience update from targeting.
 A scheduler is added to run the workflow once a month.
-A query recovers all the profiles subscribed to the different application services available.
+A query recovers all the profiles subscribed to the different applications available.
 The **Save audience** activity updates the audience by deleting profiles that have unsubscribed from the service since the last workflow execution and by adding the newly subscribed profiles.